 Now it’s time to answer some of the most commonly asked questions that people have when it comes to Old Crow.

-Before consuming, it’s always best practice to educate yourself as much as possible on all of the important aspects to the particular selection you’re drinking.
+Before consuming, it’s always best practice to educate yourself as much as possible on all of the important aspects of the particular selection you’re drinking.
 In this section, we’re going to answer some of the most commonly asked questions that people have when it comes to drinking Old Crow.

-A: Yes you can add this bourbon to a mixer for an enhanced flavor
+Yes you can add this bourbon to a mixer for an enhanced flavor

-A: Standard 40% ABV rating is not high, but it’s not low either
+Standard 40% ABV rating is not high, but it’s not low either

 Our Honest Opinion